Goals and Benefits

 College students today are part of the most diverse generation in America’s history.
-They possess a multitude of worldviews, share a respect for the beliefs of others, and have a desire to feel welcomed for their own spiritual, religious, and secular beliefs.
+They possess a multitude of worldviews, share a respect for the beliefs of others, and have a desire to feel welcomed for their own spiritual, religious, and secular beliefs and backgrounds.

-With the increasingly precarious geopolitical climate, finding a haven in higher education that prioritizes their values can feel daunting to students.
+In the current geopolitical climate, finding a place to belong in higher education can feel daunting to students.
 That’s where the INSPIRES Index steps in.

-The INSPIRES (Interfaith, Spiritual, Religious, and Secular) Campus Climate Index is an assessment tool that measures, evaluates, and represents an institution’s efforts toward, and commitment to, establishing a welcoming climate for students of different worldview identities.
+The INSPIRES (Interfaith Spiritual, Religious, and Secular) Campus Climate Index is an assessment tool that measures, evaluates, and represents an institution’s efforts toward, and commitment to, establishing a welcoming climate for students of different worldviews.

 Our Goals